 You can start your retirement savings with a Vanguard 401(k) or invest in a custodial account, SIMPLE IRA, or 529 plan.
 Mutual funds are a great way to start your retirement savings, and many people keep a healthy mix in their long-term portfolio.
 While they are riskier than CDs, they offer higher returns.
 The low costs, vast selection, and service of Vanguard mutual funds make them an ideal choice for people seeking Financial Independence.

 Vanguard offers direct financial advisor services for an additional fee, and customers must invest a minimum of $50,000 to get started.
 The company’s online platform provides free research and planning tools, but the flexibility and capabilities available for trade are limited.
 Additionally, Vanguard does not offer real-time data or advanced analytics, so it may not be the best option for active traders.
 If you are interested in investing in the stock market, Vanguard may be a good option, but it is not an excellent fit for everyone.

 Vanguard also has a lot more account types than its competitors.
 Some of these include a Solo 401(k) for self-employed individuals, a SIMPLE IRA for small business owners, and 529s for college savings for minors.
 The only negative of Vanguard is their app, which doesn’t quite hit the M1 quality bar.
 Several Android users complain that it doesn’t get as much optimization as other investment apps.

-Nutmeg vs Vanguard Benefits
+Nutmeg vs. Vanguard Benefits

 Vanguard has historically produced higher returns than Nutmeg.
 Over the past five years, Vanguard has averaged an annual return of 10.0%, more than doubling your money.
 But these returns are since inception, so they differ.
-Furthermore, comparing performance over a shorter period of time won’t help you judge a mutual fund’s future performance.
-Despite the higher fees and higher risk, the Nutmeg benefits are worth considering.
+Furthermore, comparing performance over a shorter period won’t help you judge a mutual fund’s future performance.
+Despite the higher fees and risk, the Nutmeg benefits are worth considering.